MITgcm/MITgcm/doc/phys_pkgs/seaice.rst

 heat flux depends strongly on the ice thickness :math:`h`.
 However, the ice thickness in the model represents a mean over a potentially very heterogeneous thickness distribution.
-In order to parameterize a sub-grid scale distribution for heat flux computations, the mean ice thickness :math:`h` is split into :math:`N` thickness categories :math:`H_{n}` that are equally distributed between :math:`2h` and a minimum imposed ice thickness of :math:`5\,\text{cm}` by :math:`H_n= \frac{2n-1}{7}\,h` for :math:`n\in[1,N]`.
+In order to parameterize a sub-grid scale distribution for heat flux computations, the ice thickness :math:`h` is split into :math:`N` thickness categories :math:`H_{n}` that are equally distributed between :math:`2h` and a minimum imposed ice thickness of :math:`5\,\text{cm}` by :math:`H_n= \frac{2n-1}{7}\,h` for :math:`n\in[1,N]`.
 The heat fluxes